enthought/traits/docs/source/traits_user_manual/notification.rst

    * - *attr1\:attr2*
      - Matches a trait named *attr2* on an object referenced by a trait named *attr1* on the current object.
 Changes to *attr2* will trigger notifications.
-Changes to *attr1* will not.
+Changes to *attr1* will not trigger notifications, even if the value of *attr2* between the objects is different.
    * - *attr1\, attr2*
      - Matches trait named *attr1* or trait named *attr2*.
    * - *items*